Introduction

 sudo tlp start

-• Parameters ending in _AC are effective when AC is connected
+Parameters ending in _AC are used when running on AC power

-• Parameters ending in _BAT are effective when running on battery
+Parameters ending in _BAT are used when running on battery power

-Parameters ending neither in _AC nor in _BAT apply to both profiles.
+Parameters ending neither in _AC, nor in _BAT or _SAV apply to all profiles.

 Important